lvanness7690/employee-tracker/README.md

 Navigate through the prompts to manage your employee database.

-## Credits

-Developed by Leighton Van Ness.

-## License

-This project is licensed under the [MIT License](LICENSE.txt).

----

 ## Features

 - Interactive prompts for managing the employee database
 - Viewing and updating tables of departments, roles, and employees
 - Adding new departments, roles, and employees to the database

+## Credits

+Developed by Leighton Van Ness.

-## How to Contribute
+## License

-Contributions are welcome!
-If you'd like to contribute, please fork the repository and use a feature branch.
-Pull requests are warmly welcome.

-If you find any bugs or issues, please report them [here](https://github.com/lvanness7690/employee-tracker/issues).
+Please refer to the license in the repo.